cesarderio/reading-notes/301-reading-notes/class-07.md

 #### [HOME](https://cesarderio.github.io/reading-notes/)

+### Begin with a statement addressing why this topic matters as it relates to what you are studying in this module

 [What Google Learned From Its Quest to Build the Perfect Team](https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html)

 [How I explained REST to my brother](https://gist.github.com/brookr/5977550)